shredthaGNAR/stars/README.md

 * [dawiidio/o-menu](https://github.com/dawiidio/o-menu): Simple circular svg menu
 * [dustinblackman/oatmeal](https://github.com/dustinblackman/oatmeal): Terminal UI to chat with large language models (LLM) using different model backends, and integrations with your favourite editors!
 * [Vinzent03/obsidian-advanced-uri](https://github.com/Vinzent03/obsidian-advanced-uri): Advanced modes for Obsidian URI
+* [roovo/obsidian-card-board](https://github.com/roovo/obsidian-card-board): An Obsidian plugin to make working with tasks a pleasure (hopefully anyway).
+* [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper): Highlight and capture the web in your favorite browser.
+The official Web Clipper extension for Obsidian.
 * [Enveloppe/obsidian-enveloppe](https://github.com/Enveloppe/obsidian-enveloppe): Enveloppe helps you to publish your notes on a GitHub repository from your Obsidian Vault, for free!
+* [JoshKasap/Obsidian-Faded-Theme](https://github.com/JoshKasap/Obsidian-Faded-Theme): Faded Theme For Obsidian By MatteCrystal
+* [Vinzent03/obsidian-git](https://github.com/Vinzent03/obsidian-git): Integrate Git version control with automatic commit-and-sync and other advanced features in Obsidian.md
 * [nuthrash/obsidian-html-plugin](https://github.com/nuthrash/obsidian-html-plugin): This is a plugin for Obsidian (https://obsidian.md).
 Can open document with .html and .htm file extensions.
+* [mProjectsCode/obsidian-meta-bind-plugin](https://github.com/mProjectsCode/obsidian-meta-bind-plugin): A plugin for Obsidian to make your notes interactive with inline input fields, metadata displays, and buttons.
+* [Elhary/Obsidian-NetClip](https://github.com/Elhary/Obsidian-NetClip): this plugin is for Obsidian that allows you to browse the web and clip webpages directly into your vault.
+* [chrisgurney/obsidian-note-toolbar](https://github.com/chrisgurney/obsidian-note-toolbar): Create flexible, context-aware toolbars for your notes with this plugin for Obsidian.
+* [Jacobinwwey/obsidian-NotEMD](https://github.com/Jacobinwwey/obsidian-NotEMD): A Easy way to create your own Knowledge-base!
+Notemd enhances your Obsidian workflow by integrating with various Large Language Models (LLMs) to process your notes, automatically generate wiki-links for key concepts, create corresponding concept notes, perform web research, and more.
 * [hinterdupfinger/obsidian-ollama](https://github.com/hinterdupfinger/obsidian-ollama): None
 * [nybbles/obsidian-pocket](https://github.com/nybbles/obsidian-pocket): Pocket integration for Obsidian
 * [mtopping/obsidian-raindrop](https://github.com/mtopping/obsidian-raindrop): This plugin allows for basic integration with Raindrop.io, a bookmarking service and Obsidian.
 * [DominikPieper/obsidian-ReadItLater](https://github.com/DominikPieper/obsidian-ReadItLater): None
 * [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections): Chat with your notes & see links to related content with AI embeddings.
 Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3
+* [masonlr/obsidian-starter-templates](https://github.com/masonlr/obsidian-starter-templates): :rocket: Starter templates for Obsidian.md
 * [mgmeyers/obsidian-style-settings](https://github.com/mgmeyers/obsidian-style-settings): A dynamic user interface for adjusting theme, plugin, and snippet CSS variables within Obsidian
 * [tuan3w/obsidian-template](https://github.com/tuan3w/obsidian-template): Starter templates for Obsidian
+* [groepl/Obsidian-Templates](https://github.com/groepl/Obsidian-Templates): A repository containing templates and scripts for #Obsidian to support the #Zettelkasten method for note-taking.
 * [nhaouari/obsidian-textgenerator-plugin](https://github.com/nhaouari/obsidian-textgenerator-plugin): Text Generator is a versatile plugin for Obsidian that allows you to generate text content using various AI providers, including OpenAI, Anthropic, Google and local models.
+* [KosmosisDire/obsidian-webpage-export](https://github.com/KosmosisDire/obsidian-webpage-export): Export html from single files, canvas pages, or whole vaults.
+Direct access to the exported HTML files allows you to publish your digital garden anywhere.
+Focuses on flexibility, features, and style parity.
 * [ImranR98/Obtainium](https://github.com/ImranR98/Obtainium): Get Android app updates straight from the source.
 * [DevipriyaSarkar/OCR-Reader](https://github.com/DevipriyaSarkar/OCR-Reader): An Android app to extract text from camera preview directly.
 * [njnmco/odinochka](https://github.com/njnmco/odinochka): featherweight tab manager